Rogers Centre: Public art

+A statue of Edward S. Rogers Jr., founder of Rogers Communications, which purchased the Rogers Centre and Toronto Blue Jays in the early 2000s, was installed outside Rogers Centre between Gates 5 and 6, in 2013.
+In February 2026 it was announced that the statue would be moved to Rogers corporate headquarters, and replaced by a statue of Joe Carter's 1993 World Series home run.
+The new statue was unveiled on 18 July 2026.

 Parking

 Rogers Centre's parking lot is located under the stadium itself.
 The underground parking lot is divided into four sections for stadium use (Sun, Moon, Star, and Cloud) and the ramps within the stadium correspond to these sections, while the fifth section, the Hotel Zone, being the northernmost section, is reserved for hotel uses by the Toronto Marriott City Centre Hotel directly above this section.